ministryofjustice/cloud-platform-user-docs/cloud-platform/app-deploy.md

 ![Image](images/create-ecr-repo.png)

-After confirmation that the repository was successfully created, ignore the list of commands and click 'Done', at the bottom of the page.
+After confirmation that the repository was successfully created, ignore the list of commands and click **Done**, at the bottom of the page.

 ### Authenticating with the repository